Babruvahana (1977 film): Plot

 Babruvahana has grown up to become the ruler of Manipura kingdom and surpasses his father Arjuna in archery.
 Pandavas' Ashwamedha horse enters the kingdom of Manipura.
 Babruvahana must either accept sovereignty of Pandavas over the region and pay a tribute or defeat Arjuna in battle.
 Upon learning from his mother that Arjuna is his biological father, Babruvahana goes to Pandavas' camp to offer his submission and to accept Arjuna as his father.
 Arjuna, who cannot remember Chitrangada insults Babruvahana by calling his mother a woman of loose morals.

 Thus the battleground is set for a clash between the forces of Arjuna and Babruvahana.
 On the first and second days of the battle Babruvahana holds off Arjuna's forces with ease and kills Vrishaketu.
 On the third day, Arjuna and Babruvahana meet face to face on the battlefield.
 Chitrangada serves as charioteer of Arjuna whereas Uluchi becomes charioteer of Babruvahana.
 Babruvahana kills Arjuna and effectively ends their Ashwamedha Yaga.
 Uluchi reveals herself to be Ganga in disguise who was there to witness her curse reap fruits.
 Uluchi advises Babruvahana to revive Arjuna using Sanjeevani-mani from Nagaloka.

 As Chitrangada is lamenting over Arjuna's death, Takshak decapitates Arjuna's corpse and take his head to Nagaloka.
 Krishna with the help of his Sudharshan Chakra defeats Takshak's henchmen and brings back the severed head of Arjuna.
 Using the Sanjeevani-mani which Babruvahana got from Nagaloka, Arjuna is revived.
 Lord Krishna then revives all the soldiers who died in the battle.
 Arjuna unites with his wife Chitrangada and accepts Babruvahana as his son.

 Cast

+Production

+The war scenes were shot at Red Hills near Chennai.